-Trial results 'do not support the use of general health checks', warn expertsNovember 20th, 2012 in Health /
+Trial results 'do not support the use of general health checks', warn expertsNovember 20, 2012 in Medicine & Health / Health

 Researchers have found that routine general health checks, which have become common practice in some countries, do not reduce the number of deaths from cardiovascular disease or cancer.
 They do, however, increase the number of new diagnoses.